What should your credit score be to buy a house?

 Using credit for home-related purchases and maintenance

-- Use a line of credit: another option for larger home expenses or repairs is a line of credit.
+- Use a line of credit: One option for larger home expenses or repairs is a line of credit.
 A line of credit works like a credit card in that you can borrow up to a limit.
 You only pay interest on what you borrow, and then make monthly payments to pay it back.
 Line of credit rates are often lower than credit card interest rates, and a strong credit score could reduce your rate even further.
+If you have a Manulife One mortgage with borrowing room available, you’re all set.
+You can access money, up to your borrowing limit, to cover the costs associated with getting set up in your new home.